Book now£25+

 To inspire and support people working in the cultural sector to embed environmental themes in their creative work.

-Reducing Impacts of Shipping & Touring
+Reducing Impacts of Art Shipping

 Discussion on the impacts of different freight, packaging materials and insurance policies, and the effects on programming scheduling – exploring the greatest issues, obstacles and possible solutions.